kstenerud/concise-encoding/cbe-specification.md

 In chunked form, array data is "chunked", meaning that it is represented as a series of chunks of data, each with its own [header](#chunk-header) containing the number of elements in the chunk and a continuation bit that tells if more chunks follow the current one:

-    [chunk-header-a] [chunk-elements-a] [chunk-header-b] [chunk-elements-b] ...
+    [(array type) (chunk-header-a) (chunk-elements-a) (chunk-header-b) (chunk-elements-b) ...]

 An array **CAN** contain any number of chunks, and the chunks don't have to be the same length.
 The most common use case would be to represent the entire array as a single chunk, but there might be cases where you need multiple chunks, such as when the array length is not known at the time when encoding has started (for example if it's being built progressively).

 **Example**:

-    [1d] (14 elements of data) [08] (4 elements of data)
+    [(array type) 1d (14 elements of data) 08 (4 elements of data)]

-In this case, the first chunk of the array has 14 elements and has a continuation bit of 1.
-The second chunk has 4 elements and a continuation bit of 0.
-The total length of the array is 18 elements (element size depends on the array type), split across two chunks.
+In this example, the first chunk of the array has 14 elements and has a continuation bit of 1 (chunk header 0x1d).
+The second chunk has 4 elements and a continuation bit of 0 (chunk header 0x08).
+The total length of the array is thus 18 elements (element size depends on the array type), split across two chunks.

 ##### Chunk Header